digitalrebar/doc/user/webux/login.rst

 Login
 =====

-In order to access the new user interface, go to the version of the link below that applies to your instance:
+In order to access the new user interface, go to the version of the link below that applies to the instance:
   * https://[API_endpoint]/ux/